fwahh/diabetes_prediction/README.md

 ![image](https://user-images.githubusercontent.com/65491089/139817724-9eab1b51-e7b8-4682-8368-fff3f89897b0.png)

-Running the container
+Running the container:

 ![image](https://user-images.githubusercontent.com/65491089/139817798-914ec8b7-d804-44b1-bf8a-7ebf38de56a0.png)

-Note that -d allows the container to run in the background.
-If you would like to run it interactively, replace -d with -it and you'll see the following.
-Please note **not** to run this after you have already run the previous command with -d flag. that will cause an error since the port is already allocated and container is running in the background.
+Note that `-d` allows the container to run in the background.
+If you would like to run it interactively, replace `-d` with `-it` and you'll see the following.
+Please note **not** to run this after you have already run the previous command with `-d` flag. that will cause an error since the port is already allocated and container is running in the background.

 ![image](https://user-images.githubusercontent.com/65491089/139818006-b50bdd5d-b2d5-4b64-a501-bb8afa275d7e.png)

-Testing in a separate CLI
+Testing in a separate CLI:

 ![image](https://user-images.githubusercontent.com/65491089/139818195-854f200a-1cc4-4304-af30-d96f75b5f82c.png)

-After you are done testing, to stop the container, run the command "docker ps" to retrieve container ID and then use docker stop to stop it.
+After you are done testing, to stop the container, run the command `docker ps` to retrieve container ID and then use `docker stop` to stop it.

 ![image](https://user-images.githubusercontent.com/65491089/139819322-58c75f48-f128-42d9-a24f-1e029fc55b4b.png)